- 1 Why Use a Refrigerator Water Filter Bypass Plug or Cartridge?

 Your Fridge is Older

-For older fridges, it can be a hassle to find replacement parts.
-This makes replacement an extremely difficult part of maintenance that may just not be worth the effort.
-If this is the case, then bypassing the filtration system entirely can be a precious time saver.
+For older fridges, it can be a hassle to find replacement parts – or which part number you’re looking for – even if you have a model from a well-known brand name such as Whirlpool.
+This makes finding the correct replacement an extremely difficult part of maintenance that may just not be worth the effort today.
+If this is the case, then bypassing the water filtration system entirely can be a precious time saver.
 It’ll also take some of the headaches out of making sure your home is still running smoothly.

 The System is Too Complicated

 This reasoning builds off the previous entry.
-You may not be comfortable disassembling and reassembling your fridge to clean, maintain, and replace various filtration parts.
-If this is the case, it may be easier for you to just skip the whole process.
-Again, in most situations, the water you drink without the filter is usually pretty safe.
-Bypassing the filtration system won’t have any health impacts beyond giving you extra time to spend on other tasks.
+You may not be comfortable disassembling and reassembling your refrigerator to clean, maintain, and replace various water filter parts.
+If this is the case, it may be easier for you to just skip the whole process with a water filter bypass plug.
+Again, in most situations, the water you drink or the ice you grab from your ice maker without the filter is usually pretty safe.
+Using a refrigerator water filter bypass plug or system to bypass the water filter system won’t have any health impacts beyond giving you extra time to spend on other tasks.

 It’s Not Making Enough of a Difference

-The way water filters work is by absorbing any chemicals that produce an odd odor or color in water.
+The way water filters work today is by absorbing any chemicals that produce an odd odor or color in water.
 However, heavier contaminants like lead and arsenic are able to pass through most standard water filters.
 Meanwhile, the same filters strain out relatively harmless compounds like benzene or trace mineral deposits.
-Because of this discrepancy in their usefulness, some may see filters as mostly unnecessary.
-This leads them to bypass their fridge’s water filtration system altogether.
+Because of this discrepancy in their usefulness, some may see filters as mostly unnecessary – but you should review information from additional reliable sources to make your own decision.
+This leads them to bypass their refrigerator water filter system altogether.

 Where to Get a Refrigerator Water Filter Bypass Plug or Cartridge

-So now you’ve made the decision to bypass your fridge’s water filtration system.
-The next step is finding a plug or cartridge that fits your fridge down to its make and model.
-Fortunately, it’s pretty easy to find a bypass system that fits your fridge, and your options include choices like:
+So now you’ve made the decision to bypass your refrigerator water filtration system and you feel like a bypass plug is the right fit for your household.
+The next step is finding a compatible water filter bypass plug or cartridge that fits your fridge down to its make and model so you can place the order.
+Fortunately, it’s pretty easy to find parts for a bypass system that fits your refrigerator water filter, and your options include choices like:

-Online retailers provide a wide selection of water filter bypass systems that you can apply to most filtration systems.
-The biggest danger with shopping online, however, comes from finding the exact fit for your water filtration system.
-You might not have time to visit a store in person, or you enjoy the convenience of shopping online.
+Online retailers provide a wide stock and selection of systems, including a compatible refrigerator water filter bypass plug that you can apply to most filtration systems.
+The biggest danger with shopping online, however, comes from finding the correct or compatible fit for your refrigerator water filter system.
+You might not have time to visit a store in person, or you enjoy the convenience of shopping online and placing an order today.

-If this sounds like you, take the time to note the exact make and model of your fridge.
-With this information, it should be far easier to find a bypass system that fits.
-You’ll know that the makers designed that bypass specifically with your refrigerator’s water filtration system in mind.
+If this sounds like you, take the time to note and enter the correct make and model number of your refrigerator (you can also check your owner’s manual).
+With this information, it should be far easier to find an in-stock filter bypass plug system that fits.
+You’ll know that the makers designed that bypass plug or cartridge specifically with your specific refrigerator water filter system in mind.
+In addition, because you’re shopping online, you can compare pricing and ensure that the compatible part number or product you’re looking for is in stock.

 In a Store

 If you have the time to visit a store, you’ll be able to benefit from the advice of experts.
-Sales associates will be able to help you find the perfect bypass system that will work best with your fridge.
-Moreover, they’ll be able to tell you the amount of time you’ll devote to cleaning and maintaining this new system.
+Sales associates will be a wealth of information and should be able to help you find the perfect and correct refrigerator water filter bypass plug, cartridge, system, or other parts that will work best with your refrigerator model number.
+Moreover, they’ll be able to tell you the amount of time you’ll devote to cleaning and maintaining this new refrigerator-compatible system.
 As with online shopping, having a solid plan of attack can be a huge advantage even before you start.
-Take the time to do some research before you start your shopping so that you know what you’re looking for.
+Take the time to do some research and gather information on the product line before you enter the store and start your shopping so that you know what you’re looking for and can order when you find the correct refrigerator water filter bypass plug model in stock.

 From the Manufacturer